UWCS/stardust/content/resources/git-good/index.md

 +++
-title = "Git Good"
+title = "Git Good 2023"
-date = "2022-10-05"
+date = "2023-10-02"
 +++

-A combination of a talk (by Sam Coy) and a workshop to get you up to speed with Git, so you can avoid the inevitable accidental deletion of coursework!
+A combination of a talk (presented by Edmund Goodman in 2023, previously by Sam Coy) and a workshop to get you up to speed with Git, so you can avoid the inevitable accidental deletion of coursework!
 <!-- more -->

 # Talk

+## Slides

+Embedded below you can find the slides from this year's talk:

-{{ pdf(pdf="/resources/git-good/git_good_2022.pdf") }}
+{{ pdf(pdf="/resources/git-good/git_good_2023.pdf") }}

+## Recording

+Unfortunately, we weren't able to record the talk this year.
+Luckily, we do have a recording from last year as presented by Sam Coy, which is embedded below!

 {{ youtube(id="R__mSq-aGyQ") }}

 # Workshop

 As with all practical skills, using Git is best developed through practice.
-You've got the ideas from Sam, but we thought it would be a good idea to let you have a play with Git too.
+You've got the ideas from Edmund/Sam, but we thought it would be a good idea to let you have a play with Git too.

 ## Git init